-Karate has existed in many forms over the centuries.
-Traditional Karate can trace its roots back to ancient China.
-Sport Karate is a modern version of Karate that is far more widespread.
-Traditional Karate focuses on the Kata, or forms, whereas Sport Karate emphasizes Kumite or competition.
-While Traditional and Sport Karate has a shared heritage, many significant differences tell them apart.
+Karate’s taken many forms over the centuries.
+Traditional Karate draws heavily from its ancient Chinese roots, while Sport Karate is a flashier, modern, spectator-sport variant.
+Traditional Karate focuses on Kata, or forms, whereas Sport Karate emphasizes Kumite and competition.
+Despite a shared heritage, the styles are significantly different.

 Table of Contents

-As time went on, these styles and techniques would be refined and further influenced by Chinese techniques.
-Karate would soon become embedded into Okinawan society, eventually being taught in elementary schools at the turn of the 20th century.
+As time passed, these styles and techniques were refined and further influenced by Chinese techniques.
+Karate became embedded into Okinawan society, so much so it became part of elementary school curriculums by the start of the 20th century.

 The Reality of Traditional Karate